Skip to Content

 Could other research prove this research wrong?
 This is not asking whether the research is false, but whether it is possible to test its validity.
 If it is impossible to prove a claim wrong, it is also impossible to prove a claim right; the claim is instead a matter of faith.

-Is the research repeatable?
+Is the research replicable?

 If someone else conducted similar research using these methods, would they be likely to have a similar result?
 If it is impossible to repeat research, it is also impossible to test it.